ClusterHQ/hiring/README.rst

 About our team and our values
 =============================

-* We believe in test-driven development and pair programming and the best ways to build `ultimate quality software <https://twistedmatrix.com/trac/wiki/UltimateQualityDevelopmentSystem>`_.
+* We believe in test-driven development and pair programming as the best ways to build `ultimate quality software <https://twistedmatrix.com/trac/wiki/UltimateQualityDevelopmentSystem>`_.

 * We believe in being good actors in the open source community, to which we owe so much and we upstream as much as possible.